Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Technical details on the derivation of a Schwarzschild-like black hole embedded in a Dehnen- type dark matter halo

-The horizon of the Schwarzschild-like BH surrounded by a Dehnen-$(1,4,5/2)$ type DM halo are determined by solving $f(r) = 0$ (Eq.~\eqref{4}), which gives us
+The horizon of the Schwarzschild-like BH surrounded by a Dehnen-$(1,4,5/2)$ type DM halo are determined by solving $f(r) = 0$ (Eq.~(2)), which gives us

 The horizon radius $r_H$ reduces to the Schwarzschild radius $2M$ in the absence of the DM halo (i.e., $\rhs=\rs=0$).
 Fig.~\ref{fhorizon_rhos} illustrates the influence of $\rho_s$ and $r_s$ on the horizon radius $r_H$, respectively.
-As these parameters increase, the horizon radius expands, demonstrating the significant role of the DM halo's core density $\rhs$ and scale radius $\rs$ in determining the horizon.\\ As an additional comment, let us mention that the Dehnen-type DM halo profile in our context, which is especially characterized by an inner slope for the parameter $\g=5/2$ as a steep cusp, modifies the spacetime geometry around the BH, leading to observable deviations from the vacuum Einsteins' general relativity predictions.
-Therefore it will be interesting to explore how DM halo profile parameters (central density and radius distributions) affect the dynamics of a probe particle from an EMRI system, which we will forward to discuss in the later sections.
+As these parameters increase, the horizon radius expands, demonstrating the significant role of the DM halo's core density $\rhs$ and scale radius $\rs$ in determining the horizon.